 Risks associated with having blood drawn are slight:

-Note: This test is often performed on people with altered immune systems.
-Therefore, the risk for infection may be somewhat greater than when blood is drawn from a person with a normal immune system.
+This test is often performed on people with weakened immune systems.
+Therefore, the risk for infection may be higher than when blood is drawn from a person with a healthy immune system.